geirawsm/swaylockcomics/README.md

 ## Install

-Easy peasy: `pip install i3lockcomics`
+Easy peasy: `pip install swaylockcomics`

 &nbsp;

 ## How to use

-Run `i3lockcomics` to lock your screen with i3lock and show a random comic strip.
+Run `swaylockcomics` to lock your screen with swaylock and show a random comic strip.
 You can also chose a specific comic and use a pixellation distort on your lockscreen instead of the blurring.
-Check out `i3lockcomics -h` for more info.
+Check out `swaylockcomics -h` for more info.

 If you use multiple displays, the script will only place the comic strip on your primary screen.